steppsr/getxchtxPS/README.md

 ---

-**getxchtxPS.ps1** - The script pulls all your transactions into a json file by Chia CLI commands, then loops through each transaction building a CSV file.
+**getxchtxPS.ps1** - The script pulls all your transactions into a json file by using Chia CLI commands, then loops through each transaction building a CSV file.

 ---